-Check that there is no remaining packaging material stuck to the filters.
+Check that there is no remaining packaging material stuck to the new filter elements.

 - 2. Fit the new O-rings to the covers.
 Lubricate the O-rings with O-ring grease 2 002 537. - 3.
 Press the filter elements into the snap fasteners on the covers.